 In January 2018, as part of the Company's ongoing portfolio optimization effort to realign business processes and streamline the Company's organizational structure, the Company transferred a portion of its non-OLED Display business from the Standard Products Group to the Foundry Services Group.
 The transferred non-OLED Display business has technical and business characteristics more closely aligned with the Company's Foundry Services business than with the Company's Standard Products business, which resided within the Company's Display Solutions business line primarily as a result of a long standing customer relationship established many years ago.
 The Company recast comparative segment financial information to conform to this current period change.
-For the three months ended March 31, 2017, \$6,014 thousand of net sales and \$1,225 thousand of gross profit were reclassified from the Display Solutions business line in the Standard Products Group to the Foundry Services Group.
+For the three months ended September 30, 2017, \$8,600 thousand of net sales and \$1,970 thousand of gross profit, and were reclassified from the Display Solutions business line in the Standard Products Group to the Foundry Solutions business line in the Standard Products Group to the Display Solutions business line in the Standard Products Group to the Display Solutions business line in the Standard Products Group to the Display Solutions business line in the Standard Products Group to the Display Solutions business line in the Standard Products Group to the Foundry Services Group.